 PS5 vs. PS5 Digital Edition price

-I'm not one to argue with statistics, which back up the hordes of folks who will likely opt for the PS5 digital edition.
+I'm not one to argue with statistics, which back up the hordes of folks who will likely opt for the PS5 Digital Edition.
 Statista reports that in 2018, "a record 83 percent of all computer and video games were sold in digital form."

-Why you should buy the standard PS5
+Why you should buy the PS5 with disc drive

 Not to be a contrarian, but I'm of the belief that I'll want to own a physical copy when a movie or video game is really important to me.